qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## Note regarding bed-meshing behaviour changes

-With the above changes, the intent of `default` bed meshing has changed from the original behavior.
+With the above changes, the intent of `default` bed meshing has changed somewhat from the original behavior.

-Due to the speed of Beacon meshing, and for the benefits of always using an up to date mesh, the `G29` is designed around always using Kamp meshing by default.
+Due to the speed of Beacon meshing, and for the benefits of always using an up to date mesh, the `G29` macro is designed around always using generating new meshes by default.

-If you're wanting to generate a default mesh (ie. by calling `G32`) then `G29` will default to generating a full bed mesh of the whole bed.
-Basically `G32` is only used now to see what your full bed mesh looks like for tasks like tramming and so on.
+If you're wanting to generate a new default mesh (eg. by calling `G32`) then `G29` will default to generating a fresh full bed mesh of the whole bed.
+Basically `G32` is only used now to see what your full bed mesh looks like for tasks like tramming, initial configuration, and so on.

-What this means is that when re-printing objects, if you select the `Re-use existing mesh` option, what it will do instead is just generate a full bed mesh again, which may not be what you want.
+What this means is that when re-printing objects, if you select the `Re-use existing mesh` option, what it will do instead is generate a fresh full `default` bed mesh and load that, which may not be what you were expecting.
+Your model will now print using the freshly generated default mesh, so this new behaviour doesn't affect print quality in any way.

-Basically just leave KAMP/dynamic meshing on all the time unless you have a specific need to generate a `default` mesh (such as during the initial Beacon calibration after installation).
+Basically just leave KAMP/dynamic meshing on all the time unless you have a specific need to generate a `default` mesh (such as during the initial Beacon calibration after installation, tramming, etc).

 ***